AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 This is a port from the ESP32 repository to a ESP8266 D1 Mini which is smaller than the ESP32 Node MCU.

-## Caution: This is updated version 1.2 with changed I/O pin definitions!
+## Caution: This is the updated version 1.2 with changed I/O pin definitions!
 The PCB is also updated but untested.

 This repository shows how to remotely control the anchor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.